Sofia-Alves/Nail-It/readme.md

 Nail-It
 Overview
 - A social network related to Nails that enables people to show / presents their creation.
-- And a e-commerce in which you have the possibility to contact your favorite Nail stylist
+- And a dedicated marketplace in which you have the possibility to contact your favorite Nail stylist

 ## Technologies Project is created with:
 HTML